grcng/Age---Salary-Regression/README.md

 ## Getting Started
 To get started with this project, you'll need to have Python installed on your system.
 You'll also require the following Python packages:

 os: Allows interaction with the operating system.
 pandas: Simplifies working with data uploaded from external sources.
 sklearn: Provides a linear regression package and tools for preprocessing.
 matplotlib: Used for creating plots and visualizations.

 ## Data Upload and Split
-The script begins by uploading the dataset, and then it splits the data into training and testing sets.
+The script begins by uploading the dataset "data.csv", and then it splits the data into training and testing sets.
 The feature (age) and target (salary) variables are also separated for both the training and testing sets.

 ## Data Normalization
 Normalization of the feature (age) is performed to ensure that the data follows a standard scale, which is essential for Gradient Descent.
 The mean and standard deviation of the training data are used to normalize both the training and testing data.